 This region is butted up to the Alps and makes fabulous white wines from Pinot Grigio, Pinot Bianco, Gewürztraminer, and Müller-Thurgau (the latter two are sweeter).
 In Trento, they also produce a sparkling wine made with Pinot Noir and Chardonnay that easily rivals the best Champagne.

-Look for white wines, particularly Sauvignon and Pinot Grigio.
+Look for white wines, particularly Sauvignon Blanc and Pinot Grigio.

 Try refreshing and aromatic Verdicchio white wines.

-Marche (Mar-kay) is known for their aromatic white wines.
+Marche (Mar-kay) is famous for its aromatic white wines.
 Verdicchio is definitely the most common, but Pecorino (the white wine grape, not the cheese) is an extremely special find.
 Lacrima is an up-and-coming grape from this area making fruity fun wines that reminded us of Syrah.

 Amazing valued reds made with Negroamaro and Primitivo.

-The fruit forward red wines from Puglia (Apulia) are a great way to get started with Italian wines.
-Most are very affordable and the region has a great number of esoteric sweet red wines that grow nowhere else in the world.
+The fruit-forward red wines from Puglia (Apulia) are a great way to start with Italian wines.
+Most are affordable, and the region has many esoteric, sweet red wines growing nowhere else.
 Puglia is also a known value region for Chardonnay.

-With Rome located in Lazio, wine production is relatively small.
-Still, refreshing and zesty Grechetto can be found here, along with Malvasia, an aromatic rich and sweet wine.
+With Rome in Lazio, wine production is relatively small.
+Still, refreshing and zesty Grechetto can be found here, along with Malvasia, an aromatic, rich and sweet wine.

 Try a red wine called Nero d’Avola.